Grief Support Program

 - Regular bereavement mailings - Mailings continue through the first year of grief and may include a grief resource pack, quarterly mailings (to let you know what to expect around three, six and nine months after the death), a bi-monthly newsletter, and additional printed grief literature upon request.

-- Check-in phone calls - At minimum, one call will be made within the first few months of grief.
+- Check-in phone calls - At minimum, one call will be made within the first few months after the death of your loved one.
 Ongoing check-in calls can be made upon request.

-- Home visits - We provide support from the hospice bereavement coordinator and/or a bereavement volunteer in your home, in the community, and by telephone.
+- Home visits - We provide support from the hospice bereavement coordinator to your home and in the community

 - Support Groups - Access a list of support groups in the Twin Cities or call the bereavement coordinator at 763-531-2424.

-- Community Referrals - We provide referrals to local grief counselors, support groups, and other community resources.
+- Community Referrals - We provide referrals to local grief counselors and other community resources.

 Often in the process of grieving, people may wonder if what they are experiencing is normal.
 Although grieving often involves a wide range of emotions, and the paths people take on their grief journey may vary, there are some common emotions that many people experience along the way.
 For instance, most people who are grieving will normally go through a period of numbness in the beginning.
 It may seem as if you are simply "going through the motions" of life, but feeling little.
 This is part of healthy grieving, because it is your body and mind’s way of protecting you from the first, intense shock of loss.